Resources for Building an Inclusive Classroom

-Socioeconomic Diversity and First Generation Students
+Socioeconomic Diversity, First Generation and At-Risk Students

 First Generation Students.
 Two blog posts by Dr. Tori Svoboda on how educators and administrators can positively impact low-income and first-generation college student experiences and what we can do to improve the experiences of first-generation students.

 Faculty Tips for First-Gen Students - Inside Higher Education

 Who Gets to Graduate?
 New York Times article May 15, 2014

 Teaching Tips on Diversity and Social Justice from Western Washington University

 Helping Faculty Teach International Students (available through UST Libraries) includes ten practical tips for faculty.
 By: Kisch, Marian.
 International Educator (1059-4221) , Nov/Dec2014, Vol. 23 Issue 6, p44-47.
 Includes ten practical tips for faculty.

 Lori Friedman, director of international student services at UST, says: "Many students come from countries where they are taught to spit back what the experts--professors-- tell them.
 They're not used to paraphrasing to citing their sources when preparing research papers.
 Many live in a "collectivist" society where not sharing answers is going against the cultural norm.
 Here we call it cheating; they call it sharing."